-- (i) Type, serial number, and altitude range of barograph - (i) Date of calibration - (iii) Calibration trace, graph or table - (iv) Date, name, and signature of calibration laboratory official - c.
-LANDING CERTIFICATE A landing certificate shall state precisely the location of the landing place and the time of landing and be signed by an OO, if present soon after the landing, or by two witnesses who shall give their names and addresses.
+- · Type, serial number, and altitude range of barograph - · Date of calibration - · Calibration trace, graph or table - · Date, name, and signature of calibration laboratory official

-5.3.3 Barograms
+5.3.3 Flight barogram

-Except as permitted for flight recorders and electronic barographs (see 4.5.5 and 4.5.6), a barogram shall have the following information clearly registered on it:
+Except as permitted for FRs and electronic barographs (see 4.5.5 and 4.5.6), a barogram shall have the following information clearly registered on it:

 - a.
-Identification mark of OO before take off
+Identification mark of OO before take-off

 - b.
-For altitude and gain of height records, ground level pressure (QFE) at time of take off
+For altitude and gain of height records, ground level pressure (QFE) at time of take-off

 - c.
 Date of flight

 - d.
 Name of pilot

 - e.
 Type, serial number and altitude range of barograph

 - f.
 Type and registration of glider

 - g.
 Altitude of release (or of stopping the MoP for motor gliders)

 - h.
 Proof of no intermediate landing

 - i.
 Date and signature of OO after landing